codefellows-seattle-dotnet-401d3/Lab05-OOP-Principles/Zoo/Readme.md

 Build out a structure of a zoo within Visual Studio and a digital diagram.
 Examples are used to under-stand classes in C#.

-## Inheritance - One of the main pillars of object oriented programming, closely matches derived.<br>
+<li> Inheritance - One of the main pillars of object oriented programming, closely matches derived.<br>

 Class Parent.cs -> {hasblueEyes, hasBlack hair} -> Child.cs {hasblueEyes, hasBlack hair}